 The Satellite page, shown in Figure 4-24, allows configuration of the data service.
-The configuration includes configuring whitelists and blacklists for domains, configuring port blocking and port whitelists, setting data limits for information purposes, and enabling and disabling network compression.
+The configuration includes configuring whitelists and blacklists for domains, configuring port blocking and port whitelists and setting data usage warning thresholds for information purposes.

 When adding a Domain to a Blacklist / Whitelist it is always necessary to first select the button BEFORE selecting the button.
-After selecting the button, the domain can always be edited or deleted using the buttons BEFORE selecting the button to save.
+After selecting the button, the domain can always be edited or deleted using the save.
 If the button is not selected before leaving the Satellite menu item, the data will not be saved.